 The academic period for awarding is the fall/spring/summer semesters.
 Federal Pell Grants will be awarded for the fall/spring semesters, with any remaining eligibility awarded for summer.
-Loans can be awarded for fall/spring if student attends both semesters, or for a single semester if the student will not be attending during both the fall and spring semesters.
+Loans can be awarded for fall/spring if the student attends both semesters, or for a single semester if the student will not be attending during both the fall and spring semesters.

 Initially, awards will be based on full-time enrollment.
 Adjustments will be made if actual enrollment is less than full-time.
 Adjustments to awards will be made at the end of the 100% refund period for each semester.
-If late starting classes are added or dropped prior to the start date of the class, adjustments will be made as necessary to awards.
+If late-starting classes are added or dropped prior to the start date of the class, adjustments will be made as necessary to awards.
 Financial aid will not be adjusted for enrollment beyond the drop/add period for each course.
 Adjustments for dropped classes may result in charges to the student’s account.

 The federal processor selects some student financial aid applications (FAFSA) for verification.
 Students selected are required to submit additional documentation to the Financial Aid office.
 The Financial Aid office will send notification to students of all required documentation.
 Processing of a student financial aid file and awarding will take place once all required documentation is received.

-All students receiving financial aid awards are notified via email to KCC student account.
+All students receiving financial aid awards are notified via email to their KCC student account.
 The email contains the following information:

 - Student’s annual cost of attendance.